A close up of a book with handwritten text inside

 If possible, please ensure that the word count is clearly displayed on the document.

-Research proposals are required to fall within the broad area of British culture or British cultural relationships with other parts of the world between the fifteenth and twentieth centuries.
-The proposal should be a developed proposal of your individual research project.
+The topic of your research should fall within the broad area of British history and culture, including Britain’s relationships with other parts of the world, between around 1450 and 1914.
+The proposal should be a well-developed overview of your individual research project.
 It will provide crucial evidence of your readiness for doctoral research.

 Your proposal should cover all of the following: